 The environment for this instance includes a modified version of CloudServer deployed in Kubernetes (Minikube will also work) with Helm, AWS CLI, Kubeless and Kafka.
 Kubeless is a serverless framework designed to be deployed on a Kubernetes cluster, which allows users to call functions in other languages through Kafka triggers (full documentation).
 We’re taking advantage of this feature to call a Python script that produces two thumbnails of any image that is uploaded to CloudServer.

 The modified version of CloudServer will generate Kafka events in a specific topic for each S3 operation.
-When a user uploads a photo, CloudServer pushes a message to the Kafka topic and the Kafka trigger will run the Python script to create two thumbnail images based on the image uploaded.
+When a user uploads a photo, CloudServer pushes a message to the Kafka topic and the Kafka trigger runs the Python script to create two thumbnail images based on the image uploaded.

 For those of you who like to also see text description, follow Vianney’s full tutorial on Zenko forum.